 Great Salt Lake State Park

-Great Salt Lake State Park is a gateway to Great Salt Lake, with opportunities for boating, birding, kayaking, biking and viewing the lake.
+Great Salt Lake State Park is a gateway to the Great Salt Lake, with opportunities for boating, birding, kayaking, biking and viewing the lake.
 Low levels have impacted the boat launch, but visitors can enjoy the observation deck, beach, visitor center, gift shop and campground.

 Fremont Island

-Fremont Island is the third-largest island in Great Salt Lake, behind Stansbury and Antelope Islands, spanning about 3,000 acres (depending on water level).
+Fremont Island is the third-largest island in the Great Salt Lake, behind Stansbury and Antelope Islands, spanning about 3,000 acres (depending on water level).

 Spiral Jetty